rafaatasso/DevAprenderJavaScriptCourse/readme.md

 ## JavaScript Course by [Dev Aprender](https://www.youtube.com/watch?v=i6Oi-YtXnAU&list=TLPQMDMwOTIwMjBV7fCdTf8iOA&index=3)

-Here I will write about the classes and projects from this youtube video.
+Here I will write about the classes and mini projects from this youtube video.

 ### Division